PandoraPay/go-pandora-pay/docs/api.md

 }
 ```

 **whisperSenderValid** true if you were the sender and the whisper encrypted amount was successfully verified.
-In case the whisper is malformed it will return false.

 **sentAmount**  amount if you were the sender and the whisper encrypted amount was successfully verified.
-In case the whisper is malformed it will return 0.

 **recipientIndex** ring member position of the recipient if you were the sender

 **whisperRecipientValid** true if you were the recipient and the whisper encrypted amount was successfully verified.
-In case the whisper is malformed it will return false.

 **receivedAmount** amount if you were the recipient and the whisper encrypted amount was successfully verified.
-In case the whisper is malformed it will return 0.

 **message** decrypted shared messaged

+In case the whisper is malformed it will return accordingly.

 # DISCLAIMER:
 This source code is released for research purposes only, with the intent of researching and studying a decentralized p2p network protocol.